compphylo/compphylo.github.io/Oslo2019/Jupyter_Notebook_Setup.md

 using a new job submission script.
 Begin by creating a new file in your `job-scripts` directory:
 ```
+$ mkdir job-scripts
 $ cd job-scripts
 $ nano jupyter.sh
 ```
 Now enter the following text in this script.
 Be sure to replace your actual port number inside the angle brackets below.
-All these `SBATCH` flags should be familiar from yesterday:
+All these `SBATCH` flags should be familiar from earlier:
 ```
 #!/bin/sh
 #SBATCH --account=nn9458k